googlegenomics/getting-started-bigquery/README.md

 1. Click on **"Compose Query"**.
 1. Copy and paste the following query into the dialog box and click on **"Run Query"**:
 ```
-# Count the number of records we have in the dataset and the total number of
+# Count the number of records (variant and reference segments) we have in the dataset
-# calls nested within those records.
+# and the total number of calls nested within those records.
 #
 # The source data for table genomics-public-data:platinum_genomes.variants
 # was gVCF so a record can be a particular variant or a non-variant segment.